 - water suppliers are progressively required to prepare water safety plans and to take “all practicable steps” to comply with the Standards.

 During the reporting period over 3.0 million New Zealanders on reticulated supplies serving over 100 people were provided with drinking-water that met all the bacterial, protozoal and chemical Standards.
-Overall, in terms of population served, this was an increase of 2.0 percentage points from 2012/13.
-Achievement of the bacterial Standards was at 97.2 percent (up from 96.7 percent) and achievement of the chemical Standards was at 97.4 percent (up from 95.3 percent) and so continue to exceed the Ministry of Health’s target of 95 percent.
+In terms of population served, this was an increase of 0.5 percent from 2013/14.
+Achievement of the bacterial Standards was at 96.8 percent (down from 97.2 percent) and achievement of the chemical Standards was at 98.7 percent (up from 97.4 percent) and so continue to exceed the Ministry of Health’s target of 95 percent.
 Around 80 percent met the protozoal standards.

-Around 1.3 percent (48,000 people) of the population was served by supplies in which Escherichia coli was inadequately monitored (this is a bacteria that provides an indication of contamination of the water supply).
+Around 1.5 percent (57,000 people) of the report population was served by supplies in which Escherichia coli was inadequately monitored (this is a bacteria that provides an indication of contamination of the water supply).
 Monitoring is important for determining whether supplies meet appropriate Standards.